 • 1 tablespoon fresh rosemary, chopped

-• Small pinch red pepper flakes, more if you like it spicier
+• Small pinch red pepper chili flakes, more if you like it spicier

-• 30 ounces (878 grams) canned cannellini/white kidney beans, drained (or dried if making in the slow cooker)
+• 30 oz (two 15 oz cans)850g (two 425g cans) canned cannellini/white kidney beans, drained (or dried if making in the slow cooker)

 Instructions

-2. To a braising pan or high-sided skillet over medium heat and add the olive oil.
-Brown the sausages about 3 minutes per side until brown (they don't have to be cooked through) remove from the pan.
+• Heat a braising pan or high-sided skillet/frying pan over medium heat and add the olive oil.
+Brown the sausages for about 3 minutes per side until golden (they don’t need to be cooked through).
+Remove the sausages from the pan and set aside.

-4. Add the tomatoes, salt and pepper.
-Cover and simmer for 10 minutes until the tomatoes break down and get saucy.
+• Add the tomatoes, salt, and pepper.
+Cover and simmer for 10 minutes until the tomatoes break down into a saucy consistency.

 Notes